-As at May 31, 2018, the Corporation is not subject to any externally imposed capital requirements or debt covenants.
-There was no change to the Corporation's approach to capital management during nine months ended May 31, 2018.
+As at August 31, 2018, the Corporation is not subject to any externally imposed capital requirements or debt covenants.
+There was no change to the Corporation's approach to capital management during three months August 31, 2018.

 LIQUIDITY

 The Corporation's objective in managing liquidity risk is to maintain sufficient liquidity in order to meet operational and investing requirements at any point in time.
 The Corporation has historically financed its operations primarily through the sale of share capital by way of private placements.